zoobab/hsbxlsite/content/projects/website/index.md

 For the SSH user to push the build website from the Gitlab container over to our server,
 we created a '[jailed CI user](../jailed_ci_user)'.
 Read the project page on how we set this up.

+# Questions
+List questions here.
+Betz will intergrate these in the documentation later on.

+- How to include an image?
+- How to have an image gallery?
+- How to make a redirect?